texta-tk/texta-tk.github.io/sources/workflow.rst.txt

 	3. Training language models (in Model Manager)
 	4. Training and applying text classifiers (in Classification Manager)

-Naturally, there can be more than one superusers.
+Naturally, there can be more than one superuser.
 New superusers can be created by either by promoting existing user to superusers in Administration or by using the command described in
 :ref:`installation's final touches <final-touches>`.